ksandom/niceTouch/README.md

 # niceTouch
-Easily configure multiple touch and non touch screens on a single linux system.
+Easily calibrate multiple touch and non touch screens on a single linux system.

 ## Use